1. Resume Examples

 Illustrator at Multimedia Central, New York

-• Illustrated and designed graphics for products and apparel.
+• Illustrate and design graphics for products and apparel.

-• Worked with team members to plan and complete projects according to client needs.
+• Work with team members to plan and complete projects according to client needs.

-• Used digital illustration tools to produce and edit images.
+• Use digital illustration tools to produce and edit images.

-• Applied complex isometric techniques to add perspective to designs.
+• Apply complex isometric techniques to add perspective to designs.

-• Formatted final illustrations and ensured that they met specified color and quality standards.
+• Format final illustrations and ensure that they meet specified color and quality standards.

 Copied!